Twyford, Hampshire

 Twyford is a village and civil parish in Hampshire, England, approximately 3 mi south of Winchester and near the M3 motorway and Twyford Down.
 In 2001, the population of the parish was 1,456.
 The village and parish are on the left bank of the Itchen, which passes through nearby watermeadows, and has been important economically for its residents.

 History

 The name "Twyford" means "two fords" (Old English 'twifyrd'), which cross the River Itchen and was noted from as early as 963, being also mentioned in the 1086 Domesday Book as 'Tuiforde', belonging to the Bishop of Winchester and containing a church and six watermills.

 In Thomas Moule's English Counties 1837 edition, Twyford is referred to as: "on the river Itchin [sic], 3 miles S. from the City of Winchester, contains 169 houses and 1048 inhabitants."

+Shawford Park is a Grade II* listed country house, located in Twyford parish, on the river Itchen boundary with Compton and Shawford parish.
+It dates from 1685 and was originally the home of Sir Henry Mildmay and the Mildmay family.
+It was later owned by General Sir Charles Edward Frederick of the East India Company.

 Amenities

 Twyford includes a village school, St. Mary's Primary School, St Mary's Church, a travel agency, a doctor's surgery and pharmacy, a grocer's shop and Post Office, a traditional clockmaker, two public houses, a social club, and other small businesses.

 The village has three parks; Ballards Close, Hunters Park and Northfields Park, as well as many footpaths and large areas of water meadow which are held in trust or otherwise protected from building development.

 Twyford School is a preparatory school in the centre of the village.
 Former pupils include poet Alexander Pope, who was expelled in the early 18th century for lampooning a master in verse.

 Twyford Waterworks is a preserved pumping station and waterworks situated about 1 mi to the east of the village.
 It is a scheduled monument and now operates as a museum.